cloudfoundry/uaa/README.md

 * `UAA_ADMIN_CLIENT_ID` the client id for bootstrapping client registrations needed for the rest of the tests.

-* `UAA_ADMIN_CLIENT_SECRET` the client secret for boottrapping client registrations
+* `UAA_ADMIN_CLIENT_SECRET` the client secret for bootstrapping client registrations

-All other settings from `uaa.yml` can be overriden individually as system properties.
+All other settings from `uaa.yml` can be overridden individually as system properties.
 Running in an IDE this is easy just using whatever features allow you to modify the JVM in test runs, but using Maven you have to use the `argLine` property to get settings passed onto the